SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-strategy.md

 This step provides a detailed explanation of how a classic SharePoint site will be transformed to a modern SharePoint site.
 Next to that it will touch upon key topics like Office 365 Group naming strategy, setting up tenant themes and configuring [Office 365 Learning Pathways](https://aka.ms/learningpathways).

-## What's the impact of the Teamwork Transformation on my sites
+## What's the impact of Modernization on my sites

 ### Starting point